The Cost of Downtime: What Your SLA Budget Actually Looks Like in Dollars

 - Google (2020) -- a 47-minute outage of Google Cloud services affected millions of users across Gmail, YouTube, and Cloud Platform customers

-Conclusion: Every Minute Counts
+Conclusion: Every Minute Has a Price Tag

 See setup tutorials or get started with UptyBots monitoring today.